Skip to main content

 • allow_interruption=false protects critical prompts even if the client sends clear.

-• tts_config may override any default except provider credentials.
+• tts_config may override any session default, including provider credentials via the auth field.

 • Finish signal arrives via tts_playback_complete with the same id.